JTSTAM02/react-random-restaurant/app/src/pseudocode.md

 1. Create Heading Componenet (display Restaurant Name and Address and Hours of Operation
 2. Create navbar Component (display above Heading Component)
-      * Navbar should include link for Menu
+      * Navbar should include link for Menu Sections such as Breakfast, Brunch, Lunch, and Extras
 3. Create menu component (dynamically display JSON date)